-Consult the National Fire Protection Association, and your local fire marshal and building inspectors for all applicable codes and restrictions such as spacing from buildings, property lines, public ways, etc.
+Consult the National Fire Protection Association, the Uniform Fire Code, or the International Fire code and your local fire marshal and building inspectors for all applicable codes and restrictions such as spacing from buildings, property lines, public ways, etc.

 Tanks located in areas subject to flooding must be welded to supports and bolted to hold-down pad to prevent flotation.